What is Tết or Vietnamese New Year? A quick introduction

 What is Tết or Vietnamese New Year?

 Tết is the Vietnamese name for the lunar New Year.
 Vietnam’s holidays and festivals work according to a lunar calendar.
-This means instead of celebrating New Year Day on the 1st January they celebrate it sometime between late January and mid February.
+This means instead of celebrating New Year Day on January 1st they celebrate it sometime between late January and mid February.

 Tết is more than just a quick celebration and a few fireworks.
 It is an 12 day long celebration filled with religious significance, purity rituals and family time.
 It is the largest holiday of the year in Vietnam akin to Christmas, New Years, Birthdays and Bank Holidays all rolled into one.
 You can find out more about Tết traditions and customs by checking out Part Three of our guide, Vietnamese New Year Traditions, or by reading How is it Celebrated below.